brunokoga/Montevideo/advanced_dir/advancedNewRules.md

 **Casting Time** 1 standard action

-**Components** V, S, F (onyx dust worth 500 gp
+**Components** V, S, F (onyx dust worth 500 gp)

 **Range** touch

 **Target** living creature touched

-**Duration** instantaneou_dir/1 minute per HD of the target; see text
+**Duration** instantaneous/1 minute per HD of the target; see text

 **Saving Throw** Will negates; **Spell Resistance** yes

 You utter a dire curse over the body of a dying creature, allowing you to consume its waning life force.
 Upon casting this spell, you touch a living creature that has –1 or fewer hit points.
-If the target fails its saving throw, it dies and you gain 1 hero point for every 5 Hit Dice possessed by the target (minimum 1, maximum 3.
+If the target fails its saving throw, it dies and you gain 1 hero point for every 5 Hit Dice possessed by the target (minimum 1, maximum 3).
 These hero points last for a number of minutes equal to the target's Hit Dice.
 Any hero points remaining when this spell ends are lost.

 **Severed Fate**